YNAB tree logoAustralian flag

 The most common and happiest path forward for most people is a Fresh Start in YNAB.
 And I’m not just talking about a state of mind, I’m talking about an actual software feature.

 Think of it like your second round: you can take a deep breath and begin again with more knowledge—and you won’t lose any actual transaction data.
 Wondering how much you spent at that random restaurant two years ago?
-You can always go back to your old budget to look it up.
-Also, if you do a Fresh Start but immediately decide you’d rather go back to your old budget, you can!
+You can always go back to your old plan to look it up.
+Also, if you do a Fresh Start but immediately decide you’d rather go back to your old plan, you can!
 There’s quite literally nothing to lose.

 But maybe a fresh start doesn’t go far enough for you.
 Sometimes, big life events happen that bring big changes with them—like having a baby, getting married, or moving abroad.
 In that case, you might want to restart your YNAB life with a totally clean slate—new categories, new targets, everything!

-Once you give your new budget a name, everything will look a lot like it did the very first day you started YNAB.
+Once you give your new plan a name, everything will look a lot like it did the very first day you started YNAB.
 We’ll set you up with some default categories and groups, but you can customize them to your heart’s content!
 Add new targets and accounts and get back to YNABing in no time.

 Visual learner?
 Fear not!
 We have guides for you to follow.
 I’m partial to the video Get Started guides myself.